vutran1710/vt47-react-app-template/README.md

 ```
 After that you can start hacking with the code

-3. Get the app running by running the command in the terminal
+3. Get the app running with the following command in the terminal
 ```bash
 $ npm start
 ```